How to Take Amazing Photos on your Honeymoon

 More used to shooting on your smartphone?
 You can buy lenses that attach to your phone to get even better quality images.
 And don't forget about the selfie stick!
 The two of you are going to want to be in your photos as you're exploring together—and sometimes there won't be anyone nearby to take them for you.
 This is where the selfie stick comes in handy.
 Just make sure that whatever sites you're visiting allow them.

 Time It Right

-Posing in your new bikini at high noon isn't the best concept for a photo.
-Not because you don't look smashing half naked, but because the sun is high and bright, creating a disastrous glare and most likely a scrunched-up, squinting face.
-"The best time of day to take photos is early or late (before 10 a.m. or after 3 p.m.), when the sun is at a low angle," says Skernick.
-He explains, "The light has a warmer look to it and you'll have more contrast and color saturation."
+Posing on the beach at high noon isn't the best concept for a photo—the sun is high and bright, creating a disastrous glare and most likely scrunched-up, squinting faces.
+The best time of day to take photos is early or late (before 10 a.m. or after 3 p.m.), when the sun is at a low angle.
+The light has a warmer look to it and you'll have more contrast and color saturation.

-After The Honeymoon
+After the Honeymoon

 Before sharing photos, edit.
 If you took a dozen photos of the ocean on the same day, from the exact same angle, select just the best one or two.
 Trust us: Your viewers will thank you for sparing them a tedious viewing of duplicate images.
 After weeding your photos down to only the most exceptional, stop procrastinating and get those beauties into an album.
 Putting a layer of acid-free paper between the outside world and your photos will help you avoid those dreaded fingerprints.
 We like the idea of using a separate album for each trip you take—the first one as newlyweds being the most important, of course.
 And don't forget to share them on social media.

 Still not confident in your pose?
 Check here for tips.

 These shots are a must on your honeymoon.